 Following these steps, with the assistance of experts like Mirabello Consulting and authorized agents, ensures a smooth and successful journey toward obtaining Grenadian citizenship by investment.

-Grenada's Citizenship by Investment Program offers a pathway to second citizenship that is both accessible and advantageous.
+Grenada's Citizenship by Investment Programme offers a pathway to second citizenship that is both accessible and advantageous.
 By meeting the Grenada passport requirements and making the necessary investments, you can access the Grenada citizenship benefits.
 Whether through a donation to the National Transformation Fund or an investment in real estate, Grenada offers a viable option for high-net-worth individuals who want to expand their global mobility.

 Is it easy to get citizenship in Grenada?